MarkGATX/Developer-Portfolio-version-1/README.md

 The brief for the assignment included a punchy tagline in the hero section.
 I had been wanting to design a shirt with the short two sentence tagline "Forged by Geekdom.
 Fueled by Coffee." since one of our community members suggested it for t-shirts a few years ago.
 It seemed fitting here so I decided to adapt it for this project.
 I did want to add a little character to it so I used Flexbox justifications and alignments to offset the headers and create the stacking box effect.
 That took some time to make consistent at all the responsive sizes.

+For the image directly underneath the header section, I didn't like the look for just the plain image but I wanted a pop of color against the relatively simple color palette.
+So to help unify the look I layered a transparent gradient over the image so that the two worked together seamlessly.
+In the same vein, the pure white background felt too harsh, so I added a slight blue tint to the light background to soften the overall effect.
+That's also contained in a variable so the entire color scheme can be changed with just a few code switches.

 I also took the time to add `transition` attributes to most the elements that would change in order to smooth the transitions from smaller to larger sizes, and vice-versa.